-With reports of avian flu regularly making the news, it can be hard not to wonder whether your pet bird is at risk of contracting this serious illness.
-While the media provide important information about the virus, myths and half-truths abound in discussion surrounding the avian flu.
+With any report of avian flu in the news, it can be hard not to wonder whether your pet bird is at risk of contracting this serious illness.
+While the media provides important information about the virus, myths and half-truths abound in discussion surrounding the avian flu.
 So to protect your bird and your family, it’s critical to have a clear view of what the avian flu really is and how you can prevent it.

 Avian Flu Facts

 There are four primary types of influenza viruses: A, B, C, and D. Wild birds commonly carry type A viruses, of which there are more than 25 known subtypes, according to the Centers for Disease Control and Prevention.
 Some of these subtypes can infect other species, including dogs and horses.
 And though it’s not common for avian flu viruses to infect humans, it is possible.
 That’s especially the case with the highly contagious subtype H5N1.